ralphcastillo2/oddlyuseful.fun/README.md

 ## Contributing

-This is a personal project for oddlyuseful.fun.
+This is a personal project for oddlyhandy.com.
 If you find any issues, please report them in the issues section.

 ## License